-Each pupil is given a worksheet with a leaf and an apple on it.
-Students write on the leaf and draw matching pictures on the fruit.
-The leaves and fruit are displayed on the classroom wall or noticeboard.
-Students try to match the pairs.
-Finally each pupil gives a short presentation describing their leaf and fruit while students check their answers.
+Each learner is given a template with a leaf and an apple on it.
+Learners write on the leaf and draw matching pictures on the apple.
+After cutting them out, the leaves and apples are displayed randomly on the wall or noticeboard.
+Learners then try to match each leaf with its corresponding apple.
+Finally each learner gives a short presentation describing their leaf and apple while learners check their answers.

-Extend the lesson with younger children by listening to the song The leaves on the tree from our LearnEnglish Kids website.
-Older children could watch The story of quinine, also from LearnEnglish Kids, to learn about one of the ways trees are important in our lives.
+End the lesson with younger children by listening to the song The leaves on the trees.
+Older children could watch The story of quinine to learn about one of the ways trees are important in our lives.

-- To start the school year with a project that encourages students to bond as a group
+- To start the school year with a project that encourages learners to bond as a group

-- To give students an opportunity to introduce themselves to each other by talking about things they like (e.g. colours, food, animals and activities)
+- To give learners an opportunity to introduce themselves to each other by talking about things they like (e.g. colours, food, animals and activities)

-- To make a guessing game where pupils match the written word to pictures
+- To make a guessing game where learners match the written word to pictures

-- To encourage students to appreciate that trees provide food (as well as oxygen, wood and medicine)
+- To encourage learners to appreciate that trees provide food (as well as oxygen, wood and medicine)

-The lesson plan, template and worksheet can all be downloaded below in PDF format below.
+The lesson plan, worksheet and template can be downloaded in PDF format below.
 In addition, you will need:

 - sticky tack, colour pens or pencils, scissors, marker or pen

 - brown paper or card to make a tree trunk and branches as part of the display (optional)